Planet ~ SDG 6 and 12-15

 SDG’s addressed 14 and 15 as plastic pollution affects seas, oceans and land.

 Fairtrade Fortnight 22 02 2021 – 7 03 2021

-22 02 2021 Fairtrade Fortnight starts today.
-This year the focus is on the Climate Emergency.
-The aim is to take action to address SDG 13.
-Will you be joining in any of the events?
+This year the focus was on the Climate Emergency.
+The aim was to take action to address SDG 13.

 Wake Up and Taste the Coffee Event 27 02 2021

 SI Hamilton member Morag, having received her free coffee sample from the Sholi Fairtrade Coffee Cooperative, Rwanda, attended.
 A coffee coaster was also included with the coffee sample.
 The high quality coffee sample provided was specially ground for SFTF by Glesga Roasters.

 Where can I buy Sholi coffee you may ask?

 Find out more about the Rwanda Coffee Project here.

 26 03 2021 SI Edinburgh Fruit Trees Project